jiansonglei/jiansonglei.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Research Fellow with the College of Computer, National University of Defense Technology (NUDT).
 I was visiting the Advanced Analytics Institute, University of Technology Sydney (UTS) during 09/2016-09/2018 and working with Professor Longbing Cao.
-I pursued my doctoral study in advance at NUDT in 2015 and I got my Doctor Degree at NUDT in 06/2019.
+I got my PhD at NUDT in 06/2019 and my bachelor's degree at NUDT in 06/2013.

 Research
 ========

-My research interests include machine learning, representation learning, outlier detection, network/graph representation,  and mulitmodal learning .
+My research interests include machine learning, representation learning, outlier detection, network/graph representation,  and mulitmodal learning.

 News
 =======